CogSciPrag/LLM-implications/00_overview.markdown

 * the task would be, e.g., to compare error correction performance and error explanations provided by LLMs to ground truth (maybe across prompting).
   * error explanations could be gathered from different sources, including online grammar learning resources.
 * @PT can provide more corpora / background on grammatical error correction systems if necessary
-* alternative corpora on Maths can be found in evaluations of current LLMs which are frequently tested on mathematical task solving.
-One good option might be STREET, which includes stepwise solutions.
+* Alternative corpora of mathematical tasks and reasoning can be found in evaluations of current LLMs which are frequently tested on mathematical task solving.
+One good option might be [STREET](https://arxiv.org/pdf/2302.06729.pdf), which includes stepwise solutions.

 #### 5. Create a "frame problem" data set
 - In class, we discussed the "frame problem" as a foundational problem for classical AI.
-The example of the FP from class was that of a bom attached to a cart in a hut.
+The example of the FP from class was that of a bomb attached to a cart in a hut.
 Rolling the cart out of the hut should (normally) imply that the bomb has also been removed from the hut.
 This is problematic for classical AI since all of the "inertia constraints" and their exceptions (things that do or do not change) need to be spelled out explicitly.
 But we also saw that at least some instances of LLMs give language output that suggests that some models do not suffer from the FP.
 - As far as we are aware of, the question of whether LLMs do or do not "solve" the frame problem has not been addressed.
 Some natural language understanding data sets (like GLUE and derivatives) contain examples that are related to the frame problem, but this is not systematically explored (AFAWCT).
 - To explore whether LLMs "solve" the frame problem, we could create a data set of stories / cases like the robot and the bomb in the hut, with dedicated questions and forced choice answers ("The bomb is in the hut" vs "The bomb is in front of the hut.").
 We can then systematically test the performance of different LLMs on this new data set.